Ozeuth/Houdini-Plugin-for-Tensorflow-Smoke-Stylization/README.md

 There are two types of transfer you can conduct: Stylistic and Semantic.
 Stylistic Transfer lets you specify a target image, whilst Semantic Transfer lets you specify a [target layer and channel](http://storage.googleapis.com/deepdream/visualz/tensorflow_inception/index.html).
 The stylizer will then alter the smoke to mimic the target.

 ![style_sem](./asset/style_sem.png)

+## Development
+### Current Progress: Complete with Maintenance
+Feel free to contact me if you have any problems using the Houdini Plugin, or if you'd like to report a bug.

 ## Installation
 <details><summary>Python 3.6</summary>